dward2/BME547/Assignments/patient_lab_test_results_server_assignment.md

   that the e-mail address be of the correct syntax.
 However, for this assignment, your server only needs to validate that any e-mail address input it receives is a string.
-It does not need any validation of the format of that string as I will only be testing correctly formatted e-mail addresses.
+It does not need any validation of the format of that string: during my testing of your server, I will only be using correctly formatted e-mail addresses.

 * `POST /patient/new_request` allows the attending physician to request that a test be performed on a patient.
 It takes a JSON as input as follows: